89 datasets found

 Description

-Over 1.2 million refugees from Ukraine due to the Russian invasion fled to Germany as of January 2025.
-Furthermore, the second-highest number was recorded in Russia as of the end of 2024.
-In total, around 6.3 million Ukrainian refugees were registered across Europe and 6.8 million worldwide as of January 2025.
+Over 1.2 million refugees from Ukraine due to the Russian invasion fled to Germany as of April 2025.
+Furthermore, the second-highest number was recorded in Poland.
+In total, around 5.1 million Ukrainian refugees were registered across Europe and 5.6 million worldwide as of May 2025.
 Most of them fled the country by crossing the border with Poland.
-Ukrainian refugees in Germany As of January 2025, over 1.2 million refugees from Ukraine were recorded in Germany.
-The first increases in the number of Ukrainian refugees were registered in March and April 2022.
-At the end of January 2023, over one million refugees were officially counted by the authorities.
+Ukrainian refugees in Germany The first increases in the number of Ukrainian refugees in Germany were registered in March and April 2022.
+The figure exceeded one million refugees in September of that year.
 Germany had the highest monthly financial allowance for Ukrainians who fled the war compared to other European countries as of June 2022.
 Temporary protection for Ukrainian refugees in the EU European Union (EU) members implemented the Temporary Protection Directive (TPD), which guaranteed access to accommodation, welfare, and healthcare to refugees from Ukraine.
 People fleeing the war had a right to a residence permit in the EU, enter the labor market, and enroll children in educational institutions.
 The protection is granted until March 4, 2026, but it can be extended in the future depending on the situation in the country.

 Search